About Falcon’s Shadow

 Paperback: First Edition

-The first edition of Falcon's Shadow is available now worldwide in paperback format.
+The first edition of Falcon's Shadow is available across the globe in paperback format.

-For those who prefer the digital format, Falcon's Shadow is available for pre-order worldwide as an e-book for your handheld device.
+For those who prefer the digital format, Falcon's Shadow is available worldwide on Amazon, Kobo, and Barnes & Noble as an e-book for your handheld device.
+Click on the image below for a sample chapter.